Product Roadmap

 Each version below is a real product change, not a feature batch.
 We version when CIQ becomes something different.

-Category Expansion
+Category expansion

 Planned.
 CIQ for collectibles, plural.